 (3) the minor’s adjustment to living separate and apart from his or her parents, guardian, or custodian;

 (4) the opinion and recommendations of the minor’s parents, guardian, or custodian.

 (c) In ascertaining the best interests of the minor under this section, the court shall consider the appointment of a guardian ad litem.

 (d) Any order of guardianship or custody shall be vacated before the court may issue an order of emancipation.
-Other orders of the family or probate court may be vacated, modified or continued in this proceeding if such action is necessary to effectuate the order of emancipation.
+Other orders of any division of the Superior Court may be vacated, modified, or continued in this proceeding if such action is necessary to effectuate the order of emancipation.
 Child support orders relating to the support of the minor shall be vacated, except for the duty to make past-due payments for child support, which, under all circumstances, shall remain enforceable.